Last Updated on November 10, 2023 by maximosecrets

 The budget process is straightforward.
 A user with access to Budget Monitoring creates a new budget record and sets a focal point and condition for the budget.
 They then use the action Generate Budget Lines to create one record for each focal point record that meets the condition.
 Budget amounts can then be entered for each line and the budget is eventually approved.
 The action Update Budget Lines is used to collect the estimates, commitments and actuals from work orders and purchase orders, and you review how you are performing either in the Budget Monitoring application or the Budget Details report.
 At the end of the year or financial period you can close the budget record.

 Budgets are set at the organization level but optionally you can choose a site, the site field becomes read-only after first save.
 Budgets are also determined for a financial period or a year.
 Each budget record must have a person responsible for the budget, entered in the Supervisor field.
 Each budget must also have one or more focal points.
 I would recommend that there is only one focal point, if you choose multiple then Maximo will create a union of each.
-For example, if you have 100 locations and 1,000 assets then Maximo will attempt to create 100,000 budget lines.
+For example, if you have 100 A physical place where assets exist and where work can be performed.
+More and 1,000 assets then Maximo will attempt to create 100,000 budget lines.
 This feature makes sense for combining two GL segments.
 Also beware, that if you are going to use this feature then the BUDGETCODE attribute will be a concatenation of the key fields with a hyphen between and so you may have to extend this greater than the default of 20 characters.
 The focal points are concatenated in the order of the sequence attribute.

 A focal point is the axis on which you will set budgets and collect costs.
 Out of the box Maximo comes with focal points for LOCATIONS, ASSET, CHARTOFACCOUNTS, SEGMENT 1, SEGMENT 2, to SEGMENT 7 of the GL account.
 The focal point can have a condition which limits the records of the focal point from which costs will be collected.
 The condition field allows you to select an existing condition or go to the Conditional Expression Manager application to create a new condition.
 Alternatively, there is a “Select Value from query” menu option which allows you to copy the SQL text from an existing query.
 If you use this make sure the selected query is relevant to the chosen focal point, for example if ASSET then pick a query that you will find in the Assets application.